Andy-J-marshall/SeleniumAndUnirest/README.md

 ## Contributing
 * If you would like to contribute then create a new branch and submit a pull request.
 * Please try and follow the coding style of the existing code.
-In particular, any API tests should use a GSON to serialise and deserialise a POJO
+In particular, any API tests should use a GSON to serialise and deserialise a POJO.
+Similarly, web tests should follow the page object model.
 * Try and limit the number of scenarios that test the web page; instead try and focus on the API tests for most of the validation.
 This will make the tests much quicker to run and more reliable.